slint-ui/slint/docs/building.md

 *Note*: The use of stable rust is recommended over the nightly channel.

+### Linux

+For Linux a few additional packages beyond the usual build essentials are needed for development and running apps:

+  * xcb (`libxcb-shape0-dev` `libxcb-xfixes0-dev` on debian based distros)
+  * xkbcommon (`libxkbcommon-dev` on debian based distros)

 ### For the NodeJS backend

 For the nodejs backend, the following component are needed: